Truth, Foxes and HedgehogsJuly 5, 2017

 #2: Thyroid Antibodies Change A Great Deal

-In Conclusion: Thyroid antibodies have the potential to be up, down and all over the place.
+Bottom Line: Thyroid antibodies have the potential to be up, down and all over the place.
 The biggest takeaway from this is that they do wander around and that a higher score does not mean that you are doing something wrong.
-At the same time, it also does not mean that you are doing something right – it might just be completely random, so you should not base your decisions on your thyroid antibody levels entirely.
+At the same time, it also does not mean that you are doing something right – it might just be completely random.
+So, you should not base your decisions on your thyroid antibody levels entirely.

 #3: Testing Is Always Important

-In Conclusion: While I always advocate testing over guessing, we do need to realize that after we have been diagnosed and treated that thyroid antibodies level scores do less and less for the overall understanding of our health.
+Bottom Line: While I always advocate testing over guessing, we do need to realize that after we have been diagnosed and treated that thyroid antibodies level scores do less and less for the understanding of our health.
 At their best, they can confirm and predict, but they are for the most part incredibly random.
-Keep an eye on them, but do not obsess over them after a certain point.
+Keep an eye on them, but do not obsess over them.

 #4: You Have To Know Which Antibodies To Test